Data-Driven Batch Localization and SLAM Using Koopman Linearization: Constrained Koopman Linearization (CKL)

 We can write the manifold constraints as equality constraints:

 The optimization objective in~\eqref{eq:constr-prob-orig} becomes

 where

-Note that the constraints are blockwise: each of the blocks in $\mbs{h}_{\mbs{x}}(\mbs{x})$ affects only one robot state, and each of the blocks in $\mbs{h}_{\mbs{\ell}}(\mbs{\ell})$ affects only one landmark.
-This property will be especially important for solving the optimization problem efficiently.
+This objective is identical to the UKL-SLAM objective in~\eqref{eq:unconstr-prob}, with the added manifold constraints.
+Note that $\mbs{h}(\mbs{q})$ is generally nonlinear, but it has an exploitable structure: each of the blocks in $\mbs{h}_{\mbs{x}}(\mbs{x})$ can be nonlinear but affects only one robot state, and each of the blocks in $\mbs{h}_{\mbs{\ell}}(\mbs{\ell})$ affects only one landmark.
+This blockwise structure will be especially important for solving the optimization problem efficiently.